CheremGS/RecVacSys/README.md

 ### Project description

+Job recommendations program.
+User specify skills from CV for program input.
-Program for job recommendations.
-Recommendations are selected from a database stored locally.
+Recommendations for those skills are selected from locally stored database.

-> Program output includes:
+> Program result includes:
-> * Professional specialization(for example android-developer, web-developer, программист-инженер)
+> * Field of expertise(for example android-developer, web-developer, программист-инженер)
-> * Most popular skills for return specialization
+> * The most sought-after skills for the area of specialization obtained
-> * Most similar with job seeker and needed for prof field skills(skills recomendations)
+> * Closest skills to CV skills (skills recomendations)
-> * .csvfile with jobs recomendations
+> * .csvfile with jobs recommendations
-> * .txt file with key skill in each specializations
+> * .txt file with key skill in each professional field
-> * .csv file with salary estimation for cv user
+> * .csv file with salary estimation for CV

 ### Run
 Clone repo or run colab link:
 [Colab demo](https://colab.research.google.com/drive/1EfZaISinrE69M_mJ6qTiUmRdKxoSiS6l#scrollTo=zXxYO9fwQLA2)

-> One can run either colab code neither main fuction in repo
+> One can run either colab code neither main() fuction in cloned repo
 > 1) You should choose path for source table and path for save other data and recomendations
 >    * _dataPath_ - data source
 >    * _pathLemmasTexts_ - file with processed job description